DuFFin: A Dual-Level Fingerprinting Framework for LLMs IP Protection: Experiment

 \textbf{Evaluation Metrics}.
 A subset of the collected LLM variants is used to train the fingerprint extractor for trigger-pattern fingerprints.
 Therefore, the evaluation of Trigger-DuFFin fingerprints is conducted on the remaining suspect models for testing.
 More details of the suspect model splitting are in Tab.~\ref{tab:test_model_set}.
 Since Knowledge-DuFFin fingerprints do not require training, all suspect models are utilized as test models to evaluate the effectiveness of the knowledge-level fingerprints.
-In this work, we adopt the following metrics to evaluate the capability of the proposed fingerprinting methods in detecting piracy models: \begin{itemize} [leftmargin=*] \item \textbf{IP ROC} evaluates how the fingerprint can separate the pirated LLMs and independent LLMs given a protected model.
+In this work, we adopt the following metrics to evaluate the capability of the proposed fingerprinting methods in detecting piracy models: \begin{itemize} [leftmargin=*,itemsep=0pt,topsep=0pt] \item \textbf{IP ROC} evaluates how the fingerprint can separate the pirated LLMs and independent LLMs given a protected model.
 Take the evaluation of Llama-3.1 as an example.
 The variants of Llama-3.1 in the test set serve as positive samples.
 All other LLMs serve as negative samples.
-Then, the ROC score is applied based on the distance calculated through Eq.(\ref{eq:cosine}) and Eq.(\ref{eq:hamming}). \item \textbf{Rank} evaluates the performance of fingerprints for a given pirated model.
+Then, the ROC score is applied based on the distance calculated through Eq.(\ref{eq:cosine}) and Eq.(\ref{eq:hamming}).
+An IP ROC of 1.0 indicates perfect detection of pirated models. \item \textbf{Rank} evaluates the fingerprinting for a specific pirated model.
 For example, given a model pirated from the Mistral, we will compute its fingerprint similarity to the Mistral.
-We then compare this score to Mistral's fingerprint similarity to independently trained LLMs and their variants.
-Rank 1 indicates a successful detection of the pirated model. \end{itemize} More details of the metrics are in Appendix~\ref{appendix:evaluation}.
+We then rank it against Mistral's fingerprint similarity to independently trained LLMs.
+Rank 1 indicates a successful detection of the pirated model. \end{itemize} Please refer to Appendix~\ref{appendix:evaluation} for more details.